Charles Prince: Personal life

 Prince is currently married to Margaret L. Wolff.
 The couple was wed on September 20, 2003, at The Pierre Hotel in New York City.
 Semi-retired Judge Robert W. Sweet presided over the ceremonies.

 Affiliations

 Prince serves in the influential trade group the Financial Services Forum, as well as a member of the Council of Foreign Relations, the Business Roundtable, and several other organizations.
 Along with his directorship on the Citigroup board, Prince has served as a member of Johnson & Johnson's board since February 13, 2006.

-He also serves as a trustee for several education institutions including Weill Medical College, Teachers College, and The Juilliard School.
-Prince formerly was a Senior Counselor to Albright Stonebridge Group.
+He also serves as a trustee for several education institutions including the Weill Medical College (of Cornell University, in Ithaca, New York), but located at Manhattan of New York City, the Teachers College of Columbia University, and The Juilliard School (of music).

+Prince formerly was a Senior Counselor to the Albright Stonebridge Group.